Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Introduction

 \section{Introduction}

-Markov Random Fields on two-dimensional lattices are popular probabilistic models for describing features of digital images in a wide range of applications.
+Markov Random Fields (MRFs) on two-dimensional lattices are popular probabilistic models for describing features of digital images in a wide range of applications.
 Classical problems like image segmentation rely on these models to describe unobserved variables used for pixel classification, see for example \citet{held1997markov, zhang2001segmentation}.
-More general inference-oriented models, such as the ones used in texture modeling problems, describe pixel values directly as a Markov Random Field being first introduced by \citet{hassner1981use, cross1983markov}.
-For a review of Markov Random Fields in image processing and segmentation see, for example, \citet{blake2011markov} and \citet{kato2012markov}.
+More general inference-oriented models, such as the ones used in texture modeling problems, describe pixel values directly as a Markov Random Field with pioneer works by \citet{hassner1981use, cross1983markov}.
+We recommend the comprehensive reviews by \citet{blake2011markov} and \citet{kato2012markov}, particularly in image processing and segmentation.

-A Markov Random Field in a lattice is a collection of random variables whose dependence structure is implicitly defined by a graph.
-When the edge structure is completely known, one of the main inferential challenges is caused by cycles that prevent expressing the likelihood function as a product of simpler conditional probabilities as in classical Markov Chain models.
+The wide applicability of MRFs is not the only reason that generates interest in the study of such models, rather, it is coupled with many theoretical and computational challenges posed when handling high dimensional data.
+More specifically, a Markov Random Field in a lattice is a collection of random variables whose dependence structure is implicitly defined by a graph.
+Even when the edge structure is completely known, one of the main inferential challenges is caused by cycles that prevent expressing the likelihood function as a product of simpler conditional probabilities as in classical Markov Chain models.
 The impossibility of decomposing the joint probability of a high-dimensional random vector into simpler pieces requires a high-dimensional integral (or sum) in order to compute the normalizing constant of those probability measures.
 In general, the normalizing constant directly depends on the parameters of the distribution, thus being an important part of likelihood-based analyses.
 Whenever this high-dimensional integral cannot be computed in reasonable time, often due to the exponential complexity of a non-independent high-dimensional space, the likelihood function becomes intractable, rendering most of the usual inference and model selection techniques unusable directly.